microsoft/playwright/docs/out/api/class-browsertype.md

   - `colorScheme` <"light"|"dark"|"no-preference"> Emulates `'prefers-colors-scheme'` media feature, supported values are `'light'`, `'dark'`, `'no-preference'`.
 See [page.emulateMedia(params)](api/class-page.md#pageemulatemediaparams) for more details.
 Defaults to '`light`'.
   - `deviceScaleFactor` <[number]> Specify device scale factor (can be thought of as dpr).
 Defaults to `1`.
   - `devtools` <[boolean]> **Chromium-only** Whether to auto-open a Developer Tools panel for each tab.
 If this option is `true`, the `headless` option will be set `false`.
-  - `downloadsPath` <[path]> If specified, accepted downloads are downloaded into this directory.
+  - `downloadsPath` <[string]> If specified, accepted downloads are downloaded into this directory.
 Otherwise, temporary directory is created and is deleted when browser is closed.
   - `env` <[Object]<[string], [string]|[number]|[boolean]>> Specify environment variables that will be visible to the browser.
 Defaults to `process.env`.
-  - `executablePath` <[path]> Path to a browser executable to run instead of the bundled one.
+  - `executablePath` <[string]> Path to a browser executable to run instead of the bundled one.
 If `executablePath` is a relative path, then it is resolved relative to the current working directory. **BEWARE**: Playwright is only guaranteed to work with the bundled Chromium, Firefox or WebKit, use at your own risk.
   - `extraHTTPHeaders` <[Object]<[string], [string]>> An object containing additional HTTP headers to be sent with every request.
 All header values must be strings.
   - `geolocation` <[Object]>
     - `latitude` <[number]> Latitude between -90 and 90.